sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Data validation operators/Check hierarchy/content.rst

 The **check_hierarchy** operator applies the Rules of the Ruleset *hr* to check the Code Items Relations between the Code Items present in *op* (as for the Code Items Relations, see the User Manual - section “Generic Model for Variables and Value Domains”).
-The operator checks if the relation between the left and the right member is fulfilled, giving TRUE in positive case and FALSE in negative case.
+The operator checks if the relation between the left and the right member is fulfilled, giving **true** in positive case and FALSE in negative case.

 The Attribute propagation rule is applied on each group of Data Points which contributes to the same Data Point of the result.